Polyhadrix/Team-2-Project-Repository--RADX-LITE/README.md

 ⋅⋅⋅B3.
 Click the `ris.sql` file.
 ⋅⋅⋅B4.
 Scroll down and click the 'Go' button.

-3. (In `phpMyAdmin`) Click the lefthand panel below the phpMyAdmin logo, click the green refresh arrow icon.
+3. (In `phpMyAdmin`) In the lefthand panel below the phpMyAdmin logo, click the green refresh arrow icon.
 4. The Database `ris` should now appear near the bottom of your database list on the lefthand panel.
 (You can explore it to see the database's tables.)